sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Enhanced device copy dialog with option to set new name and to replace datapoints.
 * (sbormann) You can now copy devices directly from the device list.
 * (sbormann) Entries with empty values in Arrays of INFO_A/B are now hidden.
+* (sbormann) Added option to hide UNREACH if device is inactive.

 ### 1.8.1 (2021-07-28)
 * (sbormann) Some design-adjustments for react-ui.